felixxvo7/Portfolio-optimization-to-stock-trading/README.md

 # Portfolio Optimization Project

-This project dives into the world of **portfolio optimization** for stock trading, combining both theoretical and practical approaches.
+This project is **portfolio optimization** for stock trading, combining both theoretical and practical approaches using financial models and optimization algorithms in mathematics.
 It focuses on two core financial strategies:

 1. **Mean-Variance Analysis & CAPM**: Traditional models to balance risk and return.
+In this project, we use SHARPE ratio and CAPM both constrained and unconstrained.
 2. **Enhanced Index Tracking Portfolio**: A more advanced way to track a benchmark index and aim for better returns.

 From the theoretical explanations in the paper to the MATLAB code implementation, we explore how these models work to optimize stock portfolios.